vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/coherence.md

 ### Implementation

+Guest code exposes two functions:
+* `initialize()` - Initializes the MPT and inserts first block;
+* `append_and_prepend()` - Extends the MPT inserting new blocks from the right and from the left while checking invariants and verifying previous proofs.
+In order to understand it's logic - we first explain in pseudocode how would a single append and a single prepend work before jumping into batch implementation.

 #### Initialize

-The initialize function is used to create Block Proof Cache structure as a Merkle Patricia Trie (MPT) and insert the initial block hash into it.
+The `initialize()` function is used to create Block Proof Cache structure as a Merkle Patricia Trie (MPT) and insert the initial block hash into it.
 It takes the following arguments:

 - **elf_id**: a hash of the guest binary.
 - **block**: the block header of the block to be added.